amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/predefined.md

 ### javascript/object

 Creates a JS file a global var that is a plain javascript object of the style dictionary.
-Name the variable by adding a 'name' attribute on the file object in your config.
+Name the variable by adding a `name` property on the `options` object property of the `file` object property in your config.

 Example: